aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     Note that if you want live reload to work, you should add the `--liveReloadPort=443` option to your Hugo server command.

+[^3]: DotJS’s auto routing does not limit you to a flat structure.
+In our example, we could also have placed our code in a file located at `.dynamic/date/time` which would have made it available at the address `https://localhost/date/time`.

-[^3]: If you want full control over your routing, including the ability to use regular expressions in your route names and accessing global state, etc., you can do everything you can in Express using the [advanced routing](https://source.ind.ie/site.js/app/blob/master/README.md#advanced-routing-routesjs-file) feature by declaring a `routes.js` file in your `.dynamic` fodler.
+[^4]: If you want full control over your routing, including the ability to use regular expressions in your route names and accessing global state, etc., you can do everything you can in Express using the [advanced routing](https://source.ind.ie/site.js/app/blob/master/README.md#advanced-routing-routesjs-file) feature by declaring a `routes.js` file in your `.dynamic` fodler.

-[^4]: Note that the URL scheme is no longer `https` but `wss` since we’re talking about secure WebSocket routes now.
+[^5]: Note that the URL scheme is no longer `https` but `wss` since we’re talking about secure WebSocket routes now.
 If I had a penny for every time I wrote `https://` when I meant to write `wss://`…

-[^5]: You might have noticed that we use an anonymous function expression in the `module.exports` line whereas we used an arrow function expression in the previous (HTTPS) examples and even though we use an arrow function expression to define the event handler.
+[^6]: You might have noticed that we use an anonymous function expression in the `module.exports` line whereas we used an arrow function expression in the previous (HTTPS) examples and even though we use an arrow function expression to define the event handler.
 This is not by accident; it has to do with scope.
 If you want to have access to the `this` reference in your DotJS routes and access methods like `broadcast()`, you cannot use an arrow function expression to define your module, you must use the `function` keyword.
 Inside of your module, you are free to use arrow function expressions to your heart’s desire.

-[^6]: You can easily [replace the default error pages with your own custom ones](https://source.ind.ie/site.js/app/blob/master/README.md#custom-error-pages).
+[^7]: You can easily [replace the default error pages with your own custom ones](https://source.ind.ie/site.js/app/blob/master/README.md#custom-error-pages).
 And as far as 404 errors go, you can reduce the number of them on the web in general and contribute towards [an evergreen web](https://source.ind.ie/site.js/app/blob/master/README.md#native-support-for-an-evergreen-web) by making use of the native [cascading archives](https://source.ind.ie/site.js/app/blob/master/README.md#native-cascading-archives-support) and [404-to-302](https://source.ind.ie/site.js/app/blob/master/README.md#native-404-302-support) support in Site.js.

-[^7]: Site.js does not have LiveReload and does not automatically restart the server when dynamic routes change at the moment.
+[^8]: Site.js does not have LiveReload and does not automatically restart the server when dynamic routes change at the moment.
 When working with static content, this means that you have to manually refresh the browser and when working with dynamic content you have to manually restart the server whenever you make code changes.
 I realise this is less than ideal and both of these are high on [my list of issues](https://source.ind.ie/site.js/app/issues) to address.

-[^8]: The examples on this page are live and connect to the instance of the finished app I have running at https://ar.al/chat.
+[^9]: The examples on this page are live and connect to the instances of the app I have running at https://ar.al/chat (corresponding to the initial example, without server-side validation) and https://ar.al/chat-final-version.
 Needless to say, this site is served by Site.js.

-[^9]: On Windows (because Windows), you have to add quotes around the `@hostname` option, so the command becomes `site "@hostname"`.
+[^10]: On Windows (because Windows), you have to add quotes around the `@hostname` option, so the command becomes `site "@hostname"`.
 Blame Bill Gates.

-[^10]: To use ngrok with your own domain name, you will to subscribe for [a Pro account](https://ngrok.com/pricing) from ngrok (at least this is what Laura and I use at [Small Technology Foundation](https://small-tech.org)) and [set up a subdomain on your own domain name per their instructions](https://ngrok.com/docs#http-custom-domains).
+[^11]: To use ngrok with your own domain name, you will to subscribe for [a Pro account](https://ngrok.com/pricing) from ngrok (at least this is what Laura and I use at [Small Technology Foundation](https://small-tech.org)) and [set up a subdomain on your own domain name per their instructions](https://ngrok.com/docs#http-custom-domains).

-[^11]: On Windows (because Windows), the sync function is not available as there’s currently no free and open rsync implementation that we can use like we can on Linux and macOS.
+[^12]: On Windows (because Windows), the sync function is not available as there’s currently no free and open rsync implementation that we can use like we can on Linux and macOS.